deficollective/defiscan/src/content/protocols/eigenlayer/ethereum.md

 Each strategy contract is upgradeable, and since the funds are held in the strategy contract, an upgrade could lead to _loss of funds_ if compromised.

 The `StrategyFactory` creates new strategies (ie allows to accept new ERC20 tokens as security), with the [Operations Multisig (3/6)](#security-council) controlling strategy whitelisting and blacklisting, which corresponds to whitelisting/blacklisting ERC20 tokens as _Economic Security_ for _AVSs_.
 When a _Strategy_ is removed from the whitelist or blacklisted, _Stakers_ can still withdraw or delegate existing funds, but new deposits are blocked.
 By default, new strategies created by the factory are whitelisted.

+### EigenPods

+Each `EigenPod` shares the same implementation contract, which allows to update the `EigenPods` contracts all at once by the [Executor Multisig (1/2)](#security-council) with the Beacon-Proxy `UpgradeableBeacon` contract.
+A malicious upgrade could be used to withdraw the ETH from the Beacon-Chain by using the EIP-7002 execution layer triggereable withdrawals, by adding a function that allows to withdraw the ETH from the Beacon-Chain to a malicious address.
+However, updates like this can be cancelled by the [Community Multisig (9/13)](#security-council).

+Under normal operations, a proof of the withdrawal credentials pointing to the `EigenPod` address supplied by the _Restaker_ and Owner of the `EigenPod` is required to create deposit shares in the `EigenPodManager` contract, which then can be used to delegate to _Operators_ and earn additional rewards from the _AVSs_.

+If a _Restaker_ wants to withdraw their funds from the Beacon Chain, they need to start a checkpoint and verify the checkpoint to update their shares in the `EigenPodManager` based on Rewards they received on the Beacon Chain.
+The checkpoint specifies the delta to be registered and the old Beacon Chain balance.
+This additional shares can be withdrawn or used to delegate to _Operators_.
+Reduced Beacon Chain deposits through slashing, lead to a reduction of the shares.
+To withdraw ETH from the Beacon Chain, _Restakers_ can use the EIP-7002 execution layer triggereable withdrawals, via calling `queueWithdrawal` on the `EigenPod` contract, or use the Consensus Layer primary key to initiate the withdrawal to the Execution Layer.
+To be able to withdraw the ETH deposited in the `EigenPod` contract through the previous step, _Restakers_ need to initiate the transfer via the `DelegationManager` by calling `queueWithdrawawal`, after the cooldown period is over, _Restakers_ need to call `completeQueuedWithdrawal` on the `DelegationManager` contract, which allows to send the ETH to the _Restaker_.
+During this two step process, sufferred slashes by _AVS_ are taken into account to calculate the final amount of ETH to be sent to the _Restaker_.

 ### DelegationManager